Croggy22/PDF_GENERATOR/README.md

 * Clone and run locally, or run from cloud-based REPL
 * .gitignore excludes output directories and .env file
 * Create output_pdfs directory at project root so the app won't fail
-* Creat .env file using .env_example.txt as template
+* Create .env file using .env_example.txt as template

 ### Main Project Structure
 ```text